nikhilkalhan92/Project-4---Full-Stack/README.md

 ### Sign Up Page

- Once you reigstered your details, you will be logged in and it will take you to the homepage.
+ Once you reigstered your details, you will be logged in and it will take you to the homepage and you can commeny

  ### Signed Out

- when you sign out, a message will appear confirming.
+ when you sign out, a message will appear confirming this.

  ### Footer